Darkpaster/Darkpaster.github.io/src/content/topics/en/society/science-resistance.md

 It seemed a simple and logical solution.
 But the medical community rejected Semmelweis's proposal with indignation.
 "Gentlemen cannot have dirty hands!" colleagues fumed.
 The doctor was expelled from the medical community, and he died in a psychiatric hospital, broken by the misunderstanding of his contemporaries.

-Only after Louis Pasteur's work was the germ theory accepted, but it was too late—thousands of women had died due to medical arrogance.
+Only after Louis Pasteur's work was the germ theory accepted, but it was too late — thousands of women had died due to medical arrogance.

 A similar fate befell the British physician Joseph Lister, who proposed using antiseptics to prevent postoperative infections.
 Surgeons of that time literally prided themselves on their bloodstained coats as symbols of professional experience.
 It took twenty years for antisepsis to become standard practice.